teddyzetterlund/teddyzetterlund.com/content/good-reads/index.md

 * Empowered, by Marty Cagan
 * Escaping the Build Trap, by Melissa Perri
 * Inspired, by Marty Cagan
+* Jobs to Be Done, by Anthony Ulwick
 * Product Leadership, by Richard Banfield, Nate Walkingshaw, and Martin Eriksson
 * Testing Business Ideas, by David Bland, Alex Osterwalder
 * User Story Mapping, by Jeff Patton
 * Value Proposition Canvas, by Alex Osterwalder, Yves Pigneur
+* What Customers Want, by Anthony Ulwick

 ## Product/Software Development